 In my second vision, I saw burned green grass.

-You have to surrender everything to the Lord and begin to trust Him; this is the truefertilizer that will cause the watered grass to grow again.
+We must surrender everything to the Lord and learn to trust Him; this is the true fertilizer that will allow the watered grass to flourish once again.

-In the third vision, I was trapped in a ball, and a thorny net began to unfold down the hill.
-I landed on a hospital bed, fighting with all my might and crying from the agony of my soul’s emptiness, unsure of what to do.
+In my third vision, I was trapped inside a ball, and a thorny net began to unravel down the hill.
+I landed on a hospital bed, struggling with all my might and crying from the agony of my soul’s emptiness, unsure of what to do.

-Then I saw the receiver and called out for help – Jesus – before putting it down.
-I dialed again, stayed on the line, and asked the Lord for his first instruction.
-Satan’s head flew around me, and I got my first lesson:
+Then I saw the receiver and called out for help—Jesus—before putting it down.
+I dialed again, stayed on the line, and asked the Lord for His first instruction.
+As Satan’s head swirled around me, I received my first lesson:

 “Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.”

-I saw a car with a full tank of gas that eventually ran out of fuel in my fourth vision.
-I gave it another go at charging, but it didn’t work.
-It’s similar to constantly adding gas only to find out that the tank is still empty.
+In my fourth vision, I saw a car with a full tank of gas that eventually ran out of fuel.
+I tried refilling it, but it didn’t work—like constantly adding gas only to find the tank still empty.

 What is missing?
-The problem is not with the filling, but with the pipe, which could be leaking or cut by the devil.
+The problem isn’t with the fuel itself, but with the pipe—it could be leaking because of sin or blocked by the devil.

-The fifth vision showed me standing on top of a building, falling to the ground floor, and trying desperately to figure out how to get back into the elevator so that I could keep going up.
-It looks like you entered an elevator on the top floor and slowly descended from there.
+In the fifth vision, I saw myself standing on top of a building, falling to the ground floor, and desperately trying to figure out how to get back into the elevator so I could keep going up.
+It was as if I had entered the elevator on the top floor and slowly descended from there.

 I can relate to Psalm 38.
-Do you as well?
+Can you?

 “There is no soundness in my body because of Your anger; there is no rest in my bones because of my sin.
 For my iniquities have overwhelmed me; they are a burden too heavy to bear.
 My wounds are foul and festering because of my sinful folly.
 I am bent and brought low; all day long I go about mourning.
 For my loins are full of burning pain, and no soundness remains in my body.
 I am numb and badly crushed; I groan in anguish of heart.“